dbrennand/Final-Year-Project/src/test/README.md

 > [!NOTE]
 >
-> You can choose to run unit tests with a specific marker like so (runs only tests with "twitter" mark): `pytest -m twitter`
+> You can choose to run unit tests with a specific marker like so (runs only tests with the "twitter" mark): `pytest -m twitter`
 >
 > You can also exclude a specific group of unit tests using markers.
 See [pytest.ini](../../pytest.ini) for available markers.